 McGill, Stuart.
 Back Mechanic (p.
 34).
 Backfitpro Inc. Kindle Edition.

 If you have back pain, you can benefit from reading this book.
-Or, come see me.
+Or, see me.
 I pretty much have it memorized.
-If you do you will notice that his book does not include information about fascia.
-It was amazing to hear him speak at the Fascia Research Congress and say he wish he knew about fascia earlier in his career.
+If you do, you will notice that his book does not include information about fascia.
+It was amazing to hear him speak at the Fascia Research Congress and say he wished he knew about fascia earlier in his career.
 He retired a few years ago.
 He talked about how the research on fascia is filling in the blanks and helping us understand movement by filling in the gaps most models of movement so clearly have.

 This is me tensioning my core.